Why Great Leadership Needs Self Awareness: UPDATED

-According to the World Economic Forum Future of Jobs Report, Emotional Intelligence is a top 10 skill.
+According to the World Economic Forum Future of Jobs Report, Emotional Intelligence (EI) is a top 10 skill.
 The subject of Emotional Intelligence comes up frequently in my conversations with clients as a skill they are looking to develop in their executives and leaders.
 Self-awareness is a crucial component of effective leadership because it allows leaders to understand their own emotions, thoughts, and behaviors and how they may impact others.
+Today more than ever, emotional intelligence is a critical competency for successful leaders.
+EI is often a differentiator between good and great leadership!
+I am certified to administer several EI assessments to help build awareness of where people are with their EI and ways to build this critical competency.

 This is incredibly important for leaders because if they are not aware of their own feelings, they will be less effective at building trust and psychological safety with direct reports, in addition lacking empathy for others feelings.